rolan2kn/TDABC-4-ADAC/README.md

 and also generate the plots.

 NOTE that both experiments with option -o 1 are mutually excluyent and they should not run on the same directory

+Any comment, please do not hesitate to write a mail to Rolando Kindelan Nuñez ( rolan2kn@gmail.com , rkindela@dcc.uchile.cl), twitter: @rolan2kn.

+# Reference:
+Gatys, Leon A., et al. “A Neural Algorithm of Artistic Style.”
+ArXiv.org, 2 Sept.
+2015, arxiv.org/abs/1508.06576.